-The Town of New Castle provides water, sewer and Trash and Recycling Collection Services to our residents.
+The Town of New Castle provides water, sewer as well as trash and recycling collection services to our residents.
 New homeowners should complete an Application for Utility Services as soon as possible after closing on the purchase of a new home.
-The Town does not require a deposit, but the Title Company will collect a $10.00 transfer fee at closing.
+The Town does not require a deposit, but the Title Company will collect a $15.00 transfer fee at closing.
 For new homeowners, responsibility for services begins on the date of ownership and amounts will be prorated for partial months.

 Payment can be made by cash, check, money order, credit or debit card.
 Payments can be made over the phone with either a VISA or MasterCard by calling Town Hall at (970) 984-2311.
 Payments can also be mailed or dropped off at Town Hall, either inside during business hours or outside in the drop box at any time.
 Payments are retrieved from the box at 8:00 am every working day.

-The total monthly minimum amount for water, sewer and trash removal is $91.11 for Town residents.
+The total monthly minimum amount for water, sewer and trash removal is $111.69 for town residents.
 Additional charges apply for water usage over 12,000 gallons.
-Utility Rates vary and you can review them for details on seniors and out-of-town customers.
+Utility rates vary and you can review them for details on senior and out-of-town customers.

 A reminder from the Utilities Department to winterize now your irrigation systems, since the Fall season is upon us and we will be soon dipping into those freezing temperatures.
 Remember your sewer billing will be billed by your water usage during November through the end of March since minimal landscape irrigation takes place during these months.
 Also now is the time to repair any leaks or drips you may have with faucets or leaking toilets.

 Summer Watering Restrictions

 Century Link, (800) 244-1111, (1-877) 417-3983

 Xfinity, (855) 796-5577